-Crossroads: 15-18 meters (50-60 feet), vast reef of gullies and pinnacles crisscrossing each other, soft corals, sea fans, sandy bottom with rays, moray eels, cape knifejaws, yellowbelly rock cod, red romans, pyjama, shy, leopard and possible ragged-tooth sharks, all levels
+Crossroads: 15-18 meters (50-60 feet), a vast reef of gullies and pinnacles crisscrossing each other, soft corals, sea fans, sandy bottom with rays, moray eels, cape knifejaws, yellowbelly rock cod, red romans, pyjama, shy, leopard and possible ragged-tooth sharks, all levels

-Haerlem Wreck: 18-21 meters (60-70 feet), navy frigate built in 1958 and scuttled in 1987 to make an artificial reef, located between Bell Buoy and Cape Recife, 12 holes were blasted in the sides for sinking, soft corals, nudibranchs, lots of fish, shysharks, experienced level
+Haerlem Wreck: 18-21 meters (60-70 feet), a navy frigate built in 1958 and scuttled in 1987 to make an artificial reef, located between Bell Buoy and Cape Recife, 12 holes were blasted in the sides for sinking, soft corals, nudibranchs, lots of fish, shysharks, experienced level

-Baratz Wreck: 15-25 meters (50-82 feet), in November, 2015, in 20 knot winds and 5 meter swells, the Baratz, a 29 meter (97 foot) steel crayfish boat took on water and sank, encrusting invertebrates and sea life are gradually appearing, experienced level
+Baratz Wreck: 15-25 meters (50-82 feet), in November 2015, in 20-knot winds and 5-meter swells, the Baratz, a 29 meter (97 foot) steel crayfish boat took on water and sank, encrusting invertebrates and sea life are gradually appearing, experienced level

 Port Elizabeth Photos